simplex-chat/simplex-chat/simplex-messaging-implementation.md

 ### REST API endpoints

-Edge-messaging server MUST provide the API endpoints for the recipient and for the sender.
+Simplex messaging server MUST provide the API endpoints for the recipient and for the sender.
 The list of endpoints below has URI examples, the actual API URI schemes can differ between implementations, and even from deployment to deployment, based on server configuration.

-URI scheme provides an additional layer of security to access the connection for both the sender and the recipient, and allows, if required, to implement and deploy private and commercial edge-messaging servers.
+URI scheme provides an additional layer of security to access the connection for both the sender and the recipient, and allows, if required, to implement and deploy private and commercial simplex messaging servers.

 `messages` path segment in all endpoints to retrieve, delete and send messages is REQUIRED and MUST NOT be changed by any implementation or deployment.